THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Goals and needs differ between the young executive and the more mature executive.

 A study of 72 executive coaching relationships covering the period of 2008 through 2014 examined executive scores on personality and emotional intelligence tests, interviews with their superiors, and case notes.
-The average length of the coaching engagement was six to 12 months, and there were slightly more male coaching clients than female.

-The study found that regardless of gender, younger executives (in their thirties) had lower levels of self-reflection than older ones, and the changes they underwent were less dramatic than the changes of older executives.
-Younger executives responded to specific guidelines and concrete recommendations, but they were less likely to wonder why those guidelines and recommendations were necessary.
+The study found that regardless of gender, younger executives (in their thirties) had lower levels of self-awareness than older ones, and the changes they underwent were less dramatic than older executives.

 Interestingly, the study found that executive behavior during executive coaching differed by age rather than generation, which is consistent with previous research describing the ongoing maturation that goes on throughout adulthood.
-Researchers identified three factors that they believe account for differences among younger and older recipients of executive coaching:

-• Younger executives had more difficulty recognizing nuances of human behavior and were more likely to use “black-and-white” thinking, like “There is a single ‘best’ idea that should prevail.”
+2. Younger executives had more difficulty recognizing nuances of human behavior and were more likely to use “black-and-white” thinking, like “There is a single ‘best’ idea that should prevail.”

-• Younger executives were likelier to believe that there is one right way to do things, while older executives were more willing to try different approaches.
+3. Younger executives were likelier to believe that there is one right way to do things, while older executives were more willing to try different approaches.

-Clearly, many organizations use executive coaching, because it’s a $1.5 billion per year industry, with most of the biggest enterprises now using coaches.
-Who is it for?
-Executives who want to:
+Clearly, many organizations use executive coaching because it’s a $1.5 billion-per-year industry, with most of the biggest enterprises now using coaches.

 • Improve self-confidence